openstack-attic/identity-api/openstack-identity-api/v3/src/markdown/identity-api-v3-os-oauth1-ext.md

 ### Authorize Request Token: `PUT /OS-OAUTH1/authorize/{request_token_id}`

-To authorize the Request Token, the authorizing user must have the requested role assignments on the requested project.
+To authorize the Request Token, the authorizing user must belong to the requested project.
 Upon successful authorization, an OAuth Verifier code is returned.
 The Consumer receives the OAuth Verifier from the User out-of-band.

+Request:

+    {
+        "roles": [
+            {
+                "id": "a3b29b"
+            },
+            {
+                "id": "49993e"
+            }
+        ]
+    }

 Response: